How do you know if a child needs extra help?

 How will the school support my child?

 The Class Teacher is responsible for your child’s education.
 They will oversee, plan and work with each child with additional needs in the class to ensure that progress in every area is made.
-Our SENCo oversees all provision and progress of any child supported for their additional needs across the school.
-There may be a Teaching Assistant (TA) working with your child either individually or as part of a group.
-If this is above the normal support given in the class these sessions will be explained to the Parents/Carers when the support starts or during Parents’ evenings.
+Our SENDCo oversees all provision and progress of any child supported for their additional needs across the school.
+There may be Teaching Assistants working with your child either individually or as part of a group.
+If this is above the normal support given in the class the Class Teacher will keep the parents/carers informed.

 How will the curriculum be matched to my child’s needs?